hatoani/hatoani/README.md

 - 👀 I’m interested in software architecture and data analytics projects
 - 🌱 I’m currently learning data analytics and some cool programing languages like Python and R
 - 💞️ I’m looking to collaborate on projects with environmental impact
-- 📫 How to reach me contact@javy.pro
+- 📫 You can reach me writing to contact@javy.pro

 <!---
 hatoani/hatoani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.